BastianFuh/AI-Language-Learning-Assistant/README.md

+This project is now deprecated.
+Please check out https://github.com/BastianFuh/LLA-Agent for an Agent based system.

 # AI-Language-Learning-Assistant

 The goal of this project is to create an application that can be used to train writing, speaking, and listening language comprehension skills.